front cover of Macau and the Casino Complex

 This unique resource is for local school boards that need revenue for their students but don’t want to overtax low-income seniors.
 It is for nonprofits working to reduce food waste and combat the root causes of hunger while increasing racial justice.
 It is for seaside communities that can protect themselves from flooding while also improving biodiversity with a living coastline.
 It may also be for you: doing the work you know is imperative but that is sometimes overwhelming, a tiny a drop in a swirling ocean.

 Multisolving can’t promise a list of “fifty simple things to make everything OK.”
-What it does offer are strategies to build solidarity between diverse groups, overcome powerful interests, and create last change that benefits us all.
+What it does offer are strategies to build solidarity between diverse groups, overcome powerful interests, and create lasting change that benefits us all.

 [more]